zluuba/games-of-terminal/README.md

 got-games
 ```

 Upon launching, you'll encounter the menu.
+Here are some useful keys:
-Navigate through the options using the ↓ and ↑ arrows (or WS keys).
+- Navigate through the options using the **↓ and ↑ arrows** (or WS keys).
-Press Enter to initiate the selected game.
+- Press **Enter** to initiate the selected item.
-To exit any window (menu, game, or settings), press Esc.
+- To exit any window (menu, game, or settings), press **Esc**.
-To enter **Detail mode** in the Achievements or All Settings sections, press the Spacebar.
+- To enter *Detail mode* in the Achievements or All Settings sections, press the **Spacebar**.

+Important note: to ensure the app functions correctly, you need to **keep your keyboard set to the English layout**.

 **See demos [here](https://github.com/zluuba/games-of-terminal#demos).**